• E-Commerce

 If you're a Link Building Monster, then you'll want to find other tools.

-Serpstat's Site Audit feature allows you to check a site for any variety of problems.
+Serpstat's Site Audit report feature allows you to do domain analysis for any variety of problems.
 When you go into the site audit, you're given a popup that looks like this:

 You can see from the scroll bar on the right side of my screenshot that there is a lot of content on this page.
 I won't flood your screen with pictures of a Serpstat site audit, but I'll describe most of what's happening on this page.